fabschurt/ansible-role-ubuntu-secure/README.md

 ## License

-This package is licensed under the [MIT License](https://opensource.org/licenses/MIT).
+This software package is licensed under the [MIT License](https://opensource.org/licenses/MIT).